valleyceo/code_journal/readme.md

 │   ├── a.
 1D 2 - Sequence - Longest Uncommon Subsequence II.py
 │   ├── a.
 1D 2 - Sequence - Split Array into Conscutive Subsequences.py
 │   ├── a.
 1D 2 - Sequence - Wiggle Subsequence.py
 │   ├── a.
+1D 3 - Interval - Amount of New Area Painted Each Day.py
+│   ├── a.
 1D 3 - Interval - Employee Free Time.py
 │   ├── a.
 1D 3 - Interval - Find Right Interval.py
 │   ├── a.
 1D 3 - Interval - Insert Interval.py